080 | Classic Brute-Force Protection: Fail2ban

 Conclusion

 Fail2ban is an essential baseline security tool for every server.
 Its simplicity, effectiveness, and low resource consumption make it an ideal first line of defense.
-It excels at stopping common brute-force attacks by leveraging the power of iptables
+It excels at stopping common brute-force attacks by leveraging the power of iptables or nftables.

 However, for building a more robust and modern defense system—especially against distributed threats—you’ll need more advanced tools.
 In the next article, we’ll look at CrowdSec, a modern solution that takes a crowdsourced approach to server security.